dwyl/flutter-phoenix-channels-demo/README.md

 > We want a simple, lightweight server
 > to create
 > [channels](https://hexdocs.pm/phoenix/channels.html)
-> where users will join and leave.
+> where people will join and leave.

 After executing this command,
 when prompted to install the dependencies,